...

 When pressed by investigators in October 2021, Folsom stuck to her story and told prosecutors that the father of her child, Bran Otmembebwe, did exist, said the indictment against her.

-Folsom told the agency that in July 2020, she had given birth and became pregnant again in October 2020.
+Folsom told the agency that in July 2020, had given birth and became pregnant again in October 2020.
 The IG located no official records of Folsom giving birth, nor did her insurance records indicate pregnancy or delivery.
 The release said Folsom resigned from her state job last October after investigators interviewed her to investigate her fake pregnancies.

 “All state employees, and especially those that communicate with the media and general public on behalf [of] their agency, should be held to the highest standards of integrity and honesty,” IG Scott McAfee said in a statement.
 “OIG will continue to hold state employees accountable if they choose to deceive their superiors and receive undeserved compensation.”